intersystems/isc-codetidy/CONTRIBUTING.md

 If you have made a change that you would like to contribute back to the community, please send a [GitHub Pull Request](/pull/new/main) explaining it.
 If your change fixes an issue that you or another user reported, please mention it in the pull request.
 You can find out more about pull requests [here](http://help.github.com/pull-requests/).

+Every pull request should include at least one entry in CHANGELOG.md - see [keepachangelog.com](https://keepachangelog.com/) for guidelines.

+We encourage use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Coding conventions

 Generally speaking, just try to match the conventions you see in the code you are reading.
 For this project, these include: